Icelandic Sign Language

-Geographic distribution
+Geographic Distribution

 Icelandic sign language is used as a first language of deaf people in Iceland.
 The majority of the speakers live in Reykjavík and the surrounding areas.

-Recognition and status
+Recognition and Status

 In June 2011, Icelandic Sign Language was officially recognized as a first language.
 In No. 61/2011 under Article 3 it states that "Icelandic sign language is the first language of those who have to rely on it for expression and communication, and of their children.
 The government authorities shall nurture and support it.
 All those who need to use sign language shall have the opportunity to learn and use Icelandic sign language as soon as their language acquisition process begins, or from the time when deafness, hearing impairment or deaf-blindness is diagnosed.
 Their immediate family members shall have the same right."

 Article 5 of the Act also ensures that the government must promote all aspects of education and awareness in regards to Icelandic Sign Language.

-Article 7 appoints the Icelandic Sign Language Committee whose role it is to give advice to the government regarding the implementation of regulations for Icelandic Sign Language.
+Article 7 appoints the Icelandic Sign Language Council whose role is to give advice to the government regarding the implementation of regulations for Icelandic Sign Language.

 Article 13 provides that all who need Icelandic Sign Language services will have access to them.